O-rings and rubber seals

 Tetrafluoroethylene Propylene

-TFE/P is a unique fluoroelastomer that is especially
+TFE/P is a unique fluoroelastomer that especially

 Trademark: Aflas®